 Energy yield

-How SolarLayout estimates 25-year electricity production.
+How SolarLayout estimates electricity production over your plant's lifetime.

 Weather data